daaanny90/cliclockwork/README.md

 CLI Clockwork is a command-line interface (CLI) tool for managing Clockwork timers on Jira issues.
 It allows you to start, stop, and get information about active timers directly from your terminal using the Clockwork API for Jira time tracking.

+It can also generate a report to use during your daily, eventually generated with ChatGPT if you have a OpenAI API Key saved in your system.

 ## Features

 - Start a timer for a specific Jira issue.
 - Stop the currently running timer.
 - Retrieve information about the current active timer.
 - Create a report of the work done yesterday, to help during daily meetings.
+(Textual if you have OpenAI API Key saved in your system, otherwise in JSON format)
 - Save and reuse your Clockwork API token.

 ## Installation